Why do we love fall transplanting?

 Tyler Turk

 At our farm, the sound of gobbling turkeys signals that spring is in full swing.
 Plant life is changing too; tiny, bright green leaves are appearing on shrubs and some early wildflowers are beginning to bloom.
-Our seeds, which have been stored in cool moist storage in the fridge for one to three months to simulate a mild Colorado winter, are being moved to trays for germination in the greenhouse.
+Many of our seeds are coming out of moist storage in the fridge, where they have been for the past few months to simulate a mild Colorado winter.
 It’s an exciting time!

 Fewer Initial Inputs

 Perennial plants live for more than one growing season and will go dormant over the winter.
-If you plant in the fall, you will only need to water the plant when transplanting, and then twice a week until first frost.
-The plants won’t require any supplemental water over the winter.
-As most weedy species will be late in their life cycle, you will also spend less time managing competing weeds.
+When we plant in the fall, we only water the plant when transplanting, and then up to twice a week for a few weeks.
+In a year with typical winter precipitation, dormant native plants won’t require any supplemental water over the winter.
+As most pests and weedy species will be late in their life cycle, you will also spend less time managing them.

 Plant Vigor

 We hope you enjoy the beautiful spring season!
-If we’ve convinced you that fall planting might work for you, there’s still a lot you can do for your pollinator garden as temperatures warm up.
-It’s a great time to make a species list, create a planting plan, or do some site prep to maximize your transplanting success in the fall.
+If fall planting sounds like it might be right for you, there’s still a lot you can do for your native garden as temperatures warm up.
+It’s a great time to make a species list, create a planting plan, or do some site prep (ie. weeding, mulching) to maximize your transplanting success in the fall.

 References